 Before starting a sugar-free diet, it’s important to decide whether you want to eliminate natural sugars that can occur in fruits and dairy products.
 Beware, complete elimination of fruits is not a healthy choice as they are rich in essential nutrients, vitamins, antioxidants that help our body ward off illness.

 No-sugar diet promotes weight loss.
 Although this may be true, this diet is not a complete solution for weight loss.
 To achieve the weight loss goal, it’s important to lead a healthy lifestyle that includes a well-balanced nutrition plan and regular exercise.
 Along with the elimination of added sugar from your diet, it’s important to carefully track your daily calorie intake.

 Sugar is a simple carbohydrate that is used by our body for energy.
 Natural sugars can be found in fruits and dairy products.
 Foods with natural sugar are important for our overall health as they provide essential nutrients, antioxidants, and vitamins.

 Usually, refined sugar can be hidden in packaged condiments, dips, salad dressings, deli meat, crackers, flavored yogurt, tomato sauce, and salad dressing.
 It comes from sugar cane or sugar beets, which are processed to extract the sugar.
 It’s important to limit your consumption of refined sugars as they can lead to severe health problems like obesity, diabetes and heart disease.
-Not to mention, refined sugar leads to storage store of excess belly fat and weight gain.
+Not to mention, refined sugar leads to the storage store of excess belly fat and weight gain.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 A licensed physician should be consulted for diagnosis and treatment of any medical conditions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!